AnkitMistry0190/Form-Validation/README.md

 # Contact Form Validation
- Using HTML, CSS & JAVASCRIPT
+ Using HTML, CSS & JAVASCRIPT.

 This project implements a client-side validation for a contact form using JavaScript.
 The form includes fields for name, phone number, email, and message.
 Each field has specific validation criteria: